snigdhesh/Angular-Samples/gradeanalysis/README1.md

 1. Download the project, and go to **gradeanalysis** folder.
-2. run "ng serve", it shows you an error that angular/compiler-cli was not properly installed.
+2. Run `ng serve`, it shows you an error that **angular/compiler-cli** was not properly installed.
 Don't panic.
-This is because I have not included "node_modules" folder in the project as it is 160+mb.   :D
+This is because I have not included "node_modules" folder in the project as it is 160+ mb in size.
-3. run "npm install", this should solve the problem.
+3. Run `npm install`, this should solve the above problem.
-4. Now run "ng serve" again, this should now work generally at localhost:4200
+4. Now run `ng serve` again, this should now work generally at **localhost:4200**.

 commond issue and solution ot it